jaydeelew/CompareAI/docs/deployment/SEO_SETUP.md

 ## What Has Been Implemented

 ### 1. Meta Tags (`frontend/index.html`)
-- ✅ Primary meta tags (title, description, keywords)
+- ✅ Primary meta tags (title, description)
+- ⚠️ Meta keywords tag (deprecated - not used by Google/Bing, but harmless to keep)
 - ✅ Open Graph tags for Facebook/LinkedIn sharing
 - ✅ X Card tags (formerly Twitter Card) for X/Twitter sharing
 - ✅ Canonical URL